aeslaughter/moose/docs/content/utilities/moosedown/core.md

 !devel-end!

 ### Headings id=headings

-All headings from level 1 to 6 must be specified using the hash (`#`) character, where the number of hashes indicate the heading level.
-The hash(es) must be followed by a single space.
+Headings can range from level one to six and are specified using the hash (`#`) character, where the number of hashes indicate the heading level (see [heading-basic-example]).
+The following is required to define a heading:

-Settings may be applied after the heading title text, the available settings include the following.

-!devel settings module=moosedown.extensions.core object=HeadingHash
+1. the hash(es) must be followed by a single space,
+1. the hash(es) must +not+ be proceeded by a space.

+Settings, as listed in [heading-settings], are be applied after the heading title text (see [headings-settings-example]) and as shown in [headings-multiline] headings may also span multiple lines.

-!devel! example caption=Basic use of all six heading levels.
+!devel! example caption=Basic use of all six heading levels. id=heading-basic-example
 # Level One
 ## Level Two
 ### Level Three